 Calamian deer are known as “hog deer” because they are rather stout with short legs.
 When fleeing from potential threats, they dash through underbrush with their heads down like a hog instead of jumping over barriers like other deer.
 Like white-tailed deer, when danger threatens, they raise their tails and flash the white undersides as a warning to others.

-These animals are crepuscular, meaning that they are active at sunrise and twilight.
-They rest during the warmer part of the day and then come out from the undergrowth to forage.
-Mainly solitary, they sometimes form small herds if left undisturbed.
-As with other deer species, Calamian deer are ruminants, meaning that they have four stomach chambers and chew cud.
+These deer are crepuscular, meaning that they are active at sunrise and twilight.
+They rest during the warmer part of the day and then come out from the undergrowth at dusk to forage.
+They are typically found in small herds of seven to 14 individuals with smaller groups in heavily hunted areas.
+As with other deer species, they are ruminants, meaning that they have four stomach chambers and chew cud.
 A soft, high-pitched, nasal call is their main vocalization.

-These ungulates prefer to browse on shoots, leaves, and twigs.
+These ungulates browse on shoots, leaves, and twigs.

 These deer stand up to 28 inches at the shoulder and have a body length of roughly 3.5 feet.
 They weigh 79 to 110 pounds and live between 12 and 20 years.